HadrienG2/code-that-counts/src/simd-narrowing.md

 ```

 ...but with native-width SIMD, instruction-level parallelism, and ideally a
-choice of counter width as well since there's a tradeoff there (small counters
+choice of counter width as well since there's a potential tradeoff there: small
-count more quickly but merge more often) so it's not absolutely certain that,
+counters count more quickly but merge more often, and merging might be
-say, 8-bit integers will be the fastest choice.
+expensive, so it's not absolutely certain that, say, 8-bit integers will be the

-Good thing the `SimdAccumulator` trait was designed with this in mind!
+fastest choice.

 ## Extending SimdAccumulator